 The YWCA of Western Massachusetts is one of 300 local Associations in the United States.
-For 142 years, the YWCA has served our region, guided by its founding principle: to provide shelter, support services, and tools for self-sufficiency for women and girls in our community.
+For over 145 years, the YWCA has served our region, guided by its founding principle: to provide shelter, support services, and tools for self-sufficiency for women and girls in our community.

 Today, the YWCA provides safe places for women and children in crisis.
 It offers women counseling, job training, child-care, and health and fitness.
 The YWCA also offers job training to people ages 16-21 who are out of school.

 In pursuit of its mission to empower women and eliminate racism, the YWCA strives to create opportunities for women’s growth, power, and leadership to obtain peace, justice, freedom and dignity for all people.

 The YWCA of Western Massachusetts operates 16 programs at seven sites, including Westfield, Huntington, Holyoke, and Northampton.
 The YWCA also operates an 11-acre campus at 1 Clough Street in Springfield that provides shelter to battered women and their children in a modern facility with state-of-the-art computerized security.